 Your child's health and safety is our top priority.
 Please search our resource library for information on health, nutrition, fitness, injury prevention and other important topics.

-If your child has blood in the urine, don't panic.
+If there's blood in your child's pee, don't panic.
 Most of the time it's not serious.
 Find out what causes it and what to do about it.

 Chyluria is when there is chyle in the pee.
 Depending on what's causing it, chyluria can be treated and often can be cured.